MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 1. Verify that the target computer has a supported network adapter.

-2. Connect the supported adapter to a network hub or switch using standard CAT5 or better network cable.
-Do not use a crossover cable, and do not use a crossover port in your hub or switch.
+2. Connect the supported adapter to a network hub or switch using an appropriate network cable.

 > [!IMPORTANT]
 > Before using BCDEdit to change boot information you may need to temporarily suspend Windows security features such as BitLocker and Secure Boot on the test PC.